We may earn income from links in this post. Please read this Disclosure for details.

 You never know what you’ll discover in southern Puglia, Italy!
 On a recent trip to the Capo di Leuca region, I spent a morning foraging at the Celacanto Centre for Education and Citizen Activation in Marina Serra.

-One of the directors, Phillipo Messina, introduced me to the centre’s garden I learned I’d been stomping on delicious edible greens for years without even realizing it.
+There, I learned from director Phillipo Messina that I’d been stomping on delicious edible greens for years without even realizing it.

 - verdolagas in Mexico, Guatemala and throughout Latin America,